JuliaLang/julia/doc/src/manual/constructors.md

 `Point{Int64}(1,2)` will invoke the definition `Point{T}(x,y)` inside the `type` block.
 The syntax `new{T}` allows specifying parameters for the type to be constructed, i.e. this call will return a `Point{T}`.
-For convenience, the type parameters to `new{}` are automatically derived from the type being constructed when possible; in the example above, the parameter to `new` may be left out for convenience.
+For convenience, the type parameters to `new{}` are automatically derived from the type being constructed when possible; in the example above, the parameter to `new` may be left out.
 The outer constructor declaration, on the other hand, defines a method for the general `Point` constructor which only applies to pairs of values of the same real type.
 This declaration makes constructor calls without explicit type parameters, like `Point(1,2)` and `Point(1.0,2.5)`, work.
 Since the method declaration restricts the arguments to being of the same